 We are the automotive dispute resolution (ADR) body.
-We are the first voluntary and fully-impartial private sector ombudsman that provides a self-regulatory environment for the automotive industry using our Chartered Trading Standards Institute (CTSI)-approved Motor Industry Codes of Practice.
+We are the first voluntary and fully-impartial private sector ombudsman for the automotive sector, providing a self-regulatory environment for the industry using our Chartered Trading Standards Institute (CTSI)-approved Motor Industry Codes of Practice.
 We complement consumer law rather than being a substitute for it.

 We are not: